calebsander/lab3/log/README.md

 **Estimated time spent on project:** *Your estimate here*

 #### While you work
 While you work, please fill out the following table.
-Each commit should contain at least one new log entry.
+Each push should contain at least one new log entry.

 | Date | Time Started | Time Spent | Work Done |
 |------|--------------|------------|-----------|